reedu-reengineering-education/badgr-server/README.md

   - This defaults to True, but allows you to turn off signup if you would like to use Badgr for only single-account use or to manually create all users in `/staff`.
 * PAGINATION_SECRET_KEY:
   - Key used for symmetrical encryption of pagination cursors.
 If not defined, encryption is disabled.
 Must be 32 byte, base64-encoded random string.
 For example: python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key())"
+* AUTHCODE_SECRET_KEY must be 32 url-safe base64-encoded bytes:
+  - Key used for symmetrical encryption of pagination cursors.
+If not defined, encryption is disabled.
+Must be 32 byte, base64-encoded random string as above.